Book Name:

 Professor Marc Jason Gilbert gives a panoramic sketch of South Asia on the canvas of world politics and history exploring different periods and phases of this landmass and their connections to the outside world.

-Also Read: Looking to their home: dilemma of British Bangladeshis
+Also Read: Dilemma of British Bangladeshis!!

 Like Steve Coll’s book, On the Grand Trunk Road, this book engross its readers with the multiplicity it offers to them.